×

 Greater Trochanteric Pain Syndrome

-Greater Trochanteric Pain Syndrome (GTPS) is a form of hip pain that results in irritation over the outside of your hip or thigh muscles.
-Medical research has shown that the tendons of the medial glute muscle (muscles in the buttocks) supplement the greater trochanter of the femur.
-So, that’s why you feel pain and stiffness in the tendon (tendinopathy), the bone tendon intersection, or the superimposed fluid-filled pouch called a bursa.
+Greater Trochanteric Pain Syndrome (GTPS) also known as hip bursitis is a familiar infection of the greater trochanter that results in irritation over the outside of your affected hip or thigh muscles.
+Clinical findings have shown that , the gluteus medius tendon, and the tendons of hip abductors(muscles in the buttocks) supplement the greater trochanter of the femur.
+So, that’s why you feel pain and stiffness in the gluteal tendon (tendinopathy), at the site of the greater trochanter, the bone tendon intersection, or the superimposed fluid-filled pouch called a bursa.
+Bursa is one of the soft tissues structure that can easily get inflamed.

 How Does Greater Trochanteric Pain Syndrome Affect?

-Common Causes Causes of Lateral Hip Pain:
+Common Causes of Lateral Hip Pain

-There are hundreds of possible factors that can cause GTPS.
+There are hundreds of possible factors that can cause greater trochanteric pain syndrome.
 It is found frequently in women and middle-aged or older people.
 Factors vary from person to person according to their health condition.
-The most frequent and basic conditions that can cause trochanteric pain syndrome to worsen are as follows:
+The most frequent and basic conditions that can cause greater trochanteric pain syndrome to worsen are as follows:

-Any Injury on the Buttocks:
+Any physical trauma on the Buttocks:

 Inappropriate Standpoint:

-A wrong standing position, particularly while doing exercises or any physical activities, can result in stiffness and tightness in buttock muscles and lead to conditions such as scoliosis (abnormal lateral curvature of the spine), arthritis (inflammation of joints), and other spine complications.
+A wrong standing position, particularly while doing exercises or any physical activities, can result in stiffness and tightness in gluteal muscles and lead to conditions such as scoliosis (abnormal lateral curvature of the spine), arthritis (inflammation of joints), and other spine complications.

-Greater trochanteric pain syndrome is frequently widespread in obese people.
+Trochanteric bursitis is frequently widespread in obese people.
 Being overweight exerts pressure on the thigh and hip muscles, leading to severe pain in the buttock muscles.

 The difference in Legs: